treeverse/lakeFS/design/k8s-job-hook.md

 - `pod` get
 - `pod/log` get, list, watch

-The following describes possible ClusteRole that enables the above.
+The following describes possible ClusterRole that enables the above.
 We can limit the scope to a single namespace using Role.
 Note that we need to add the rules to the current set used by lakefs, this document describes the requirements for this feature.

 ```